 The Crimson Tide head to Philadelphia for the College Football Playoff National Championship Game, and there are some pretty big names on the roster.
 Jalen Hurts moved to the starter’s role following the departure of former starter Tua Tagovailoa, but Minshew is no doubt wishing he could have remained on the sideline.

 For more than a decade, Lane Kiffin and Nick Saban have built some of the most dominant programs in college football.
 The two men made their college football debut together at USC, where they won a national championship in 2003.
 When Kiffin left for the head coaching gig at Florida Atlantic in 2010, only the two remaining college football powerhouses were left, and many expected their on-field rivalry to carry over to the professional ranks.
+Those of you planning on attending the Peach Bowl 2023 at Atlanta’s Mercedes-Benz Stadium should act quickly before tickets sell out.

 Gardner Minshew is the Philadelphia Eagles’ newest player.